-The significant differences between the two types of systems can be seen in many ways, both in terms of maintenance and general performance, as a monitoring system only displays values such as battery parameters such as voltage, current, temperature, etc., but does NOT actively intervene in the operation of the system battery system.
-If there are problems with the battery system, intervention and corrections by qualified personnel are absolutely necessary, making operation significantly more complex and critical for the safe operation of a "monitoring" system.
+There are significant difference between a Monitoring System and a Management System, both in terms of maintenance required as well as in general performance; most notably, a monitoring system only displays battery parameters values such as voltage, current, temperature, etc., but is NOT able to actively intervene in the operation of the system battery system.
+As such, any problems identified via such "monitoring-only" system will necessitate the active manual intervention and corrective actions of qualified personnel, making operation significantly more complex and ultimately lending only cosmetic value to the operating state and stability of a given system.

-A battery "management" system, on the other hand, not only monitors the battery parameters, but also REGULATES them automatically, usually by balancing or equalizing the voltage of the cells or blocks within a battery string.
-In addition, a management system usually offers programmable event management and thus reaction options that are triggered in direct dependence on the respective malfunction or the threshold values during measurements.
-In addition, battery management systems are equipped with safety mechanisms (e.g. separation of battery cells) to protect the system itself or even to disconnect battery strings to prevent catastrophic thermal overloads.
+A battery "management" system, on the other hand, not only monitors the battery parameters, but also REGULATES them automatically, usually by balancing or equalizing the charging voltage of the cells or blocks within a battery string.
+In addition, a management system usually offers programmable event management and thus automated reaction options, triggered directly by the respective malfunction or pre-configured threshold values during measurement operation.
+In addition, battery management systems are equipped with safety mechanisms (e.g. automatic separation of battery cells) which can protect the system itself or even disconnect battery strings to prevent catastrophic thermal overloads.
 This massively improves the reliability and service life of the battery system and reduces operating costs as a result, making a battery management system significantly superior to a battery monitoring system.

-This type of adaptive control of batteries is known for lithium battery packs, as such control concepts must be present as an important safety feature in this type of battery chemistry.
-This is not just about improving capacity but, above all, ensuring operational stability.
-Even with lead-acid, NiCd, NiMH or other battery chemistries with lower energy density orCapacity, the effect of an adaptive control has a massive impact on the SOC (State of Charge) and thus on the SOH (State of Health) of the batteries.
-The more cells/blocks are regulated in a string, the more striking the improvement in capacity and extension of the lifespan of each individual battery becomes.
-This regulation is known as "balancing" from lithium technology, and a distinction is made between:"passive" and "active" balancing:
+This type of adaptive control of batteries is well-known for being requisite in lithium battery packs.
+Such control concepts must be present as an important safety feature in this type of battery chemistry, not simply to sustain capacity but, above all, to ensure operational stability.
+Even with lead-acid, NiCd, NiMH or other battery chemistries with lower energy density or capacity, the effect of an adaptive control mechanism has a critical impact on the SOC (State of Charge) and thus on the SOH (State of Health) of the batteries.
+The more cells/blocks which are regulated in a string, the more striking the improvement in capacity and extension of the lifespan of each individual battery becomes.
+This regulation is known as "balancing", and there is a distinction made between "passive" and "active" balancing:

-In a "passive" balancing system, the overcharged cells are discharged and the excess energy is released from the system into the environment in the form of heat.
-This process is irrelevant for a stationary battery system because the batteries are typically under trickle charge and balancing only takes place when the charger is active.
+In a "passive" balancing system, the overcharged cells are identified and automatically discharged, and the excess energy is released from the system into the environment in the form of heat.
 This is the most cost-effective and efficient balancing system and is ideal for all types of battery chemistry with smaller capacities and stationary applications.
 For battery chemistry types with low capacity (lead-acid, NiCd, NiMH), passive adjustment is sufficient and quickly ensures a perfect balance.
-This also works well with larger cells (over 200Ah), but only takes longer and is therefore more focused on stationary battery systems where there is more time for compensation.
-Furthermore, the problem of unbalanced cells is smaller the larger they are, e.g. "wet cells" and do not have such dramatic voltage deviations as AGM or other multi-cell battery blocks.
+This also works well with larger cells (over 200Ah), but takes longer and is therefore more focused on stationary battery systems where there is more time for compensation.
+Furthermore, the problem of unbalanced cells is smaller the larger they are, e.g. "wet cells", where there would not be such dramatic voltage deviations as AGM or other multi-cell battery blocks.

-"Active" balancing avoids the conversion of overcharged cell energy into heat, it transfers the energy to neighboring cells and thereby improves the efficiency and rate of balancing energy.
+As opposed to "Passive" balancing, "Active" balancing transfers the overcharge energy to neighboring cells and thereby improves the efficiency and rate of balancing energy.
 With higher capacities and compact lithium cells, it becomes interesting to avoid energy losses and in this way increase efficiency and accelerate balancing (e.g. for EV, traction and solar inverter applications).